FC Basel: History

-The early years
+Early years

 FC Basel was started by an advertisement placed by Roland Geldner in the 12 November 1893 edition of the Basler national newspaper, requesting that a football team be formed and that anyone who wished to join should meet up the following Wednesday at 8:15 in the restaurant Schuhmachern-Zunft.
 Eleven men attended the meeting, generally from the academic community, founding Fussball Club Basel on 15 November 1893.
 The club colours from the first day on were red and blue.

 Basel's first game was on 26 November 1893, an internal match between two ad hoc FCB teams.
 Two weeks later, FCB had their first official appearance in a game against a team formed by students from the high school gymnastic club.
 FCB won 2–0.
 Basel continued to only play friendly matches, until they joined the second Serie A championship organized by the Swiss Football Association.
 The Serie A was divided into three regional groups, an east, a central (with FCB) and a west group.
 The winners of each group qualified for the finals.
 Basel did not qualify for the finals and they did not compete in the championship the following season.

 The Serie A 1900–01 was divided into two groups, an east and a west group.
 Basel were with three teams from Zürich and two other teams from Basel, Old Boys and Fortuna Basel in the west group.
 Basel ended the season with two victories, two draws and six defeats in 5th position in the group.
 Basel did not have much of an early footballing success, waiting 40 years before winning their first trophy.